 Actions are often reactions: MYActionsMatter is a campaign by the Government of Canada to mark 16 days of activism against gender-based violence.
 The theme provides a strong callout to reinforce that our actions are not just meaningless behaviours.
 Our actions make a difference to everyone around us.
 The actions highlighted in the campaign messaging are common behaviours that are often excused or discounted.
 We think that we are making deliberate actions when in fact, most of these behaviours are reactive … Read More

-We like to fix things, take action and solve problems.
-Logosynthesis can support us to challenge these beliefs.
+We like to take action by fixing things and solving problems.
+Fixing and solving can be more of a reaction than action.
+These reactions are triggered by beliefs about the way things ‘should’ be done.
+We can challenge these beliefs using Logosynthesis® to enjoy more ease and wonder in our everyday life.
 We live in a culture where we are praised for having passion to do things right and to do the right things.
-The more demanding the situation, the harder we work.
-It can take a great deal of energy and yet we continue to be faced with the same repetitive issues.
-What if we do nothing and avoid the situation.
-That doesn’t feel … Read More
+The more demanding the situation, the harder … Read More

 Do men have to lose power to make room for women?
 This morning I reflected on Justin Trudeau’s talk to the Women in the World convention held earlier this week in Toronto.
 I applaud his efforts towards fairness!
 It feels invigorating to have a proud feminist fight for the rights of women!
 But there is a watch out.
 I got stuck on the reference to the notion that men will have to lose power to make room for women.
 I … Read More